RebornBeat/MPCNC-Tall-Boy-Hybrid/README.md

 *   **The Implementation:** We simply **extended the Z-axis pipes (legs).**
 *   **Result:** A machine that maintains rigidity for PCB milling but possesses the vertical clearance required for 3D printing, all on a simple, flat table.

+### Phase 4: The "Portal Frame" Optimization (The Roof)
+Further analysis revealed that while mass was solved, the *geometry* of a long lever still presented a risk for dynamic flex.
+The solution is not a complex pulley system, but a structural "Roof."
+*   **The Concept:** Connecting the tops of the two Z-pipes with a rigid cross-brace.
+*   **The Physics:** This transforms the Z-axis from a "U" shape (open loop) to an "O" shape (closed loop/portal frame).
+*   **The Benefit:** This locks the pipes together, forcing them to act as a single structural unit rather than two independent sticks, significantly increasing torsional rigidity without adding complex active stabilization systems.

 ---

 ## 3. Comparative Analysis: Architectural Distinctions